CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 and require.
 We can then use this information to calculate if the classes that they took have the required credits and endorsements.
 ### QA
-We will pretend to be a student who wants to choose a random endorsement, such as Arts and Humanties, as well as a fake amount of credits earned for all the high school requirements to pass Allen High School.
-Then we will run a test where we will purposely choose classes that do not match with our endorsement to see if recomendations that match our endorsements are encouraged.
+We will run a test where we will purposely choose classes that do not match with our endorsement to see if recomendations that match our endorsements are encouraged.
 We will chooses classes that do not pass the requirement to pass High School.

+Success:
-If the app reminds students about the credits neccesary for graduating then the test passes.
+* The app reminds students about the credits neccesary for graduating
+* Recommends classes that fall under a selected endorsement

+Fail:
+* App ignores and does not recommend any classes that sorround the endorsement
+* App is oblivious to the fact that the student may fail highschool and it doesn't recommend classes required to pass highschool

 ## Show Live Class Stats
 ### Functionality